Narniez/AdancedTools_Physics_Test/README.md

   <a href="https://dev.epicgames.com/documentation/en-us/unreal-engine/hardware-and-software-specifications-for-unreal-engine" target="_blank">Unreal Engine Hardware Requirements</a> • <a href="https://docs.unity3d.com/6000.3/Documentation/Manual/system-requirements.html" target="_blank">Unity 6 System Requirements</a>
 </p>

 <p> When looking at how memory scales with object count, Unreal actually shows a more stable percentage increase than Unity.
 Between 500 and 10,000 objects, Unreal’s memory usage increased by roughly <b>+22.8%</b>, while Unity’s rose by <b>+47.6%</b>.
-This indicates that although Unreal starts with a larger baseline, its per-object memory growth is more efficient, suggesting it's well-optimized managing large numbers of physics bodies.
+This indicates that although Unreal starts with a larger baseline, its per-object memory growth is more efficient, suggesting it's well-optimized for managing large numbers of physics bodies.
 Unity’s lower starting point results in a smaller absolute footprint, but its relative increase is steeper as more objects are introduced.
 </p>

 ---